Bunny Bait

 This is a really quick and easy recipe, but you’ll need to work fast so have everything ready to go before you start:

-- Go ahead and open the M&M package so it’s easy to add them when it’s time!
+- Go ahead and open the M&M package so it’s easy to add them when it’s time.
+I love to think ahead when I’m baking so that it makes things easier on my future self.

 How to Store Leftovers

-Store this snack mix in an airtight container on the countertop at room temperature for up to a week.
+Store this bunny bait snack mix in an airtight container on the countertop at room temperature for up to a week.

-Another option is to freeze the snack mix for up to 3 months in a freezer safe container.
+Another option is to freeze Easter bunny bait for up to 3 months in a freezer safe container.
 Remove from freezer and let thaw on counter when you are ready to serve.

 Recipe Variations